SLaks/SLaks.Blog/_posts/2015-06-18-code-snippets-and-in-the-darkness-bind-them.md

 layout: "post"
 categories: [Javascript, code-snippets]
 ---
 _This post is part of a [series](/#code-snippets) of blog posts called code snippets.
-These blog posts will explore interesting ways to do simple tasks, or interesting ways to abuse features._
+These blog posts will explore successively more interesting ways to do simple tasks or abuse language features._

 Javascript's [`bind()` method](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function/bind) (new to ES5) is very useful for passing callbacks or event handlers that use an existing `this`.